Projects to Fund

 These landowners are ready to go!
 To support them, and to advance the concept of riverine forests as corridors and facilitators of ecological restoration, we need your support!

-$48,000 is required to fully finance the project.
-Costs include the purchase of 9000 saplings; barbed wire for fencing; road transport of trees and personnel; horse transport to remote sites; a technical administrator to oversee the planting and baseline study; food for communal lunches on planting days; and mapping and sharing of the results to local institutions and the public.
+A total of $48,000 is required to fully finance the project.
+Costs include the purchase of 9000 saplings, barbed wire for fencing, road transport of trees and personnel, horse transport to remote sites, a technical administrator to oversee the planting and baseline study, food for communal lunches on planting days, and mapping and sharing of the results to local institutions and the public.

 Your donation of $50 will help purchase supplies necessary to carry out riverine reforestation.

 Your donation of $200 will allow us to plant and protect 100 native trees.